To the majority of us, productivity doesn’t come naturally. Accomplishing everything effortlessly is just not who I am as a person.

 Use the “2-Minute Rule” to develop good habits

-James Clear, the author of Atomic habits, created a 2-minute rule that states: “When you start a new habit, it should take less than two minutes to do.”
+James Clear is also famous for creating a 2-minute rule that states: “When you start a new habit, it should take less than two minutes to do.”
 It’s inspired by David Allen and Getting Things Done, whose version states “If it takes less than two minutes, then do it now.”

 In this case, we don’t have external force, only internal, and we create it by focusing on the very next step (that will take 2 minutes or less).